Jobs and Talent — 8 min

 Depending on the country and the type of employee, payroll can include the following responsibilities:

-Every country handles payroll tax and compliance differently.
+Every country handles payroll taxes and compliance differently.
 And, in most countries, laws and guidelines change all the time.

-The UK, for instance, increased its national minimum wage in 2023.
-Also, a handful of states in the United States, including California, Washington, and New York, recently passed pay equity legislation, requiring employers to list salary ranges to help address gender wage inequality.
+The UK, for instance, increased its national minimum wage in 2024.
+Also, a handful of states in the United States, including California, Washington, and New York, passed pay equity legislation in 2023.
+This legislation requires employers to list salary ranges to help address gender wage inequality.

-Onboarding international talent is worth the trouble, but you will want to ensure you understand the basics in each country before you get started.
+Onboarding international talent is worth the trouble, but it’s important to ensure you understand the basics in each country before you get started.

 Now let’s look at some of the challenges of managing global payroll.